 On the other extreme, some people prefer to have as little involvement as possible.
-There is a large variety of excuses when it comes to China: it is too far, the times zones are difficult to manage, not fluent in Chinese, cannot understand Chinese financial reports, have other more important projects.
+There is a large variety of excuses when it comes to China: it is too far, the time zones are difficult to manage, not fluent in Chinese, cannot understand Chinese financial reports, and have other more important projects.

 Not knowing how to hire is also a common mistake.
 Hiring in China does not sit comfortably with a lot of foreign business professionals, most of whom start out on their own and regard employing staff as a necessary evil, rather than an opportunity for the business to grow in a way that they never envisaged.
-The cultural and language barriers can also be a deterrent.
+Cultural and language barriers can also be a deterrent.

 If you have been doing the figures yourself up to this point in China, it is time to hand over the books to an expert and concentrate on guiding your company in the right direction.

-A good CFO in China could be the most important hire of all (and don’t forget you may even want to outsource the role to a team of experts) – not just a bean counter but a visionary who can interpret your figures, tell you where the business’ strengths and weaknesses lie and use the data to help you plan your future course.
+A good CFO in China could be the most important hire of all (and don’t forget you may even want to outsource the role to a team of experts) – not just a bean counter but a visionary who can interpret your figures, tell you where the business’s strengths and weaknesses lie and use the data to help you plan your future course.

 Making market assumptions is as well a popular mistake.
 Most businesses launch with some idea of who their customers might be and who their competitors are but rarely do in-depth market research.
 They assume they know this information without carrying out thorough research.